 The stakes are high, but banks that figure out how to best drive improvements in customer satisfaction levels while effectively managing their compliance performance and controlling their risks will rise to the top of the market.
 What is the solution?
 What can banks do to stay ahead of regulators and rise to deliver on customers’ needs and expectations?

-Compliance departments within banks must redefine their role in the risk management equation from that of advisor to that of proactive monitor.
+Compliance departments within banks must redefine their role in the risk management equation from that of advisor to that of a proactive monitor.
 One key to achieving this transition is to establish a Customer Contact Compliance Quality Monitoring program that provides feedback on performance against regulations and risks but also listens broadly for business opportunities and unforeseen risks.
 This allows compliance teams to actively work with training and learning teams to identify areas where there are opportunities to increase understanding before employees interact with customers.
 It also allows compliance teams to work with operations teams to mitigate risks before they occur.

 Quality monitoring gives banks the ability to create a controlled testing environment to measure their current performance status and can provide representatives with immediate feedback for improvement.
 It also provides compliance and risk management teams with additional insights and data that can be used for risk analytics and reporting.